 Items for Pretend Play

-Kids love to pretend, and it’s great for them too.
+Children love to pretend, and it’s great for them too.
 Role-playing helps them strengthen social skills, communication skills, and problem-solving skills, and it helps them better understand the world around them.

 Continue Reading: 30 Genius Role Play Ideas with the best ideas for pretend play